Emerald Ash Borer

-E-mail the Parks Division at email@example.com or call the office at (920) 686-3580 and report the tree.
+E-mail the Parks Division at firstname.lastname@example.org, file a Report-A-Concern issue, or call the Parks office at (920) 686-3580 and report the tree.
 The tree will be inspected by the City Forester.
-If infestation is confirmed, the tree will be scheduled for removal in late fall/early winter when EAB are inactive.
+If an infestation is confirmed, the tree will typically be scheduled for removal from late fall to early spring when EAB are inactive.

 I have a healthy looking terrace Ash tree I want to have removed.
 What do I do?

 We have your tree inventoried.
 If it is a healthy tree, no action will be taken at this time.

 What kind of treatment options are there for Ash trees and what is the cost?

 The City does not treat terrace trees.
 If you have a private tree you are concerned about you can contact a local ISA Certified Arborist.
 The city does not make recommendations for ISA Certified Arborists.